 Many CCA's that I talk to about the program suggest that they have been implementing the 4Rs for years.
 If this is true, it wouldn't seem likely that the program would have an environmental/farm level impact.
 Do you have any comments on this?

-This program aims to provide the necessary information to CCA not currently implementing 4Rs and provide credit to those CCAs who already are.
+This program aims to provide the necessary information to CCAs not currently implementing 4Rs and provide credit to those CCAs who already are.
 Although many CCAs are currently implementing some of these practices, the program specifically considers Ontario setbacks and water concerns with relation to Lake Erie and surrounding watersheds.

 More of a suggestion that you not refer to the auditing criteria as 'standards' - this help avoid confusion between voluntary measures with the 4R program and regulation which typically involves 'standards'.